-- 4.2 As a member of the Tayside Procurement Consortium and Scotland Excel, the Council continues to realise efficiency savings through collaborative purchasing arrangements with other public sector bodies based upon nationally negotiated contracts. - 4.3 Council Services also realised further procurement savings from a number of initiatives including reviews of commissioned services (including care packages) and service level agreements across the Council, reviewing contract specifications and renegotiating contracts (including Tayside Scientific Services).
+- 4.1 The Council has continued to make more effective use of its assets including reduced energy and water costs following several corporate initiatives to reduce consumption and the continued rationalisation of the number of properties it occupies. - 4.2 As a member of the Tayside Procurement Consortium and Scotland Excel, the Council continues to realise efficiency savings through collaborative purchasing arrangements with other public sector bodies based upon nationally negotiated contracts. - 4.3 Council Services also realised further procurement savings from several initiatives including reviews of commissioned services (including care packages) and service level agreements across the Council, reviewing contract specifications and renegotiating contracts.